ASL (StarCraft)

 In 2018 and 2019 it ran alongside Blizzard Entertainment's Korea StarCraft League (KSL) as one of the two top level Korean leagues for StarCraft: Remastered.
 On March 20, 2020, Blizzard discontinued the KSL tournament series, once again leaving the ASL as the only top level Korean league for StarCraft: Remastered.

+On July 25, 2024, it rebranded to SOOP StarCraft League (SSL) to reflect the rebranding of AfreecaTV to SOOP.
+The naming format of the tournament also changed, with the first season under the SSL branding being SOOP StarCraft League 2024 AUTUMN, starting on August 26, 2024.

+The name was reverted to ASL the next season.